pranshumeshram/MY_DATA_ANALYTICS_PROJECTS/3. ADVANCE LEVEL Nirula's Data Analytics Project/README.md

 ## WORK DONE IN THIS PROJECT

-- In this project, I was responsible for the full end-to-end data analytics and dashboard development process.
-My contributions included:

 - Performed Exploratory Data Analysis (EDA) to understand patterns, trends, and detect outliers in the raw data

 - Conducted data cleaning and normalization to handle missing values, remove inconsistencies, and standardize the dataset